 “On one level it is simply common sense – the market for accessible tourism is growing larger all the time.
 However, it also works on another level – one intrinsically connected to the advert’s story as a whole.
 It tells all potential tourists that it is time to ‘see’ the country differently.
 This talks to those who are resistant to come as well as those who have been before.
 It tells people who think they have ‘done’ South Africa that there is more to be seen.
 It implicitly promotes the less visited above the iconic and well trodden.”

 Apart from having successfully triggered an urgent desire to visit South Africa, the video strikes me as a good example of responsible place branding and destination marketing, just as Jeremy elaborates in his article.
+This is why video marketing is so important to a business, or anyone who wants to promote anything really.
+If you want to have a look at something like this then you could check out someone like Trustradius.com who can give you the proper tips to do the correct type of branding and marketing.

 With so many destination marketing campaigns and place brands trying to sell us more of the same, perceptions of brand credibility and authenticity, but also the legitimacy of these marketing and branding initiatives are deemed to become more and more important.